shijithpk/music-discovery/README.md

 3. **Create Spotify credentials** — You'll need to [set up](https://www.section.io/engineering-education/spotify-python-part-1/) a developer account at Spotify, if you don't have one already.
 Then put your client id, client secret and redirect url into [cred_spotify.py](cred_spotify.py).

 4. **Create a new mail id** — This is optional, but if you want to be notified by email every week when your playlist is ready, you'll need to create a new mail id to send those mails to yourself.
 This [page](https://realpython.com/python-send-email/) has detailed instructions on how to use gmail programatically to send emails.
 Then put in the email id where you want to receive the mail, the new email id you've created and its password into [config_email.ini](config_email.ini).
-(And if you decide against email notifications, go into [update_script.py](update_script.py) and delete the code dealing with email near the end.)
+(And if you decide against email notifications, go into [update_script.py](update_script.py) and delete the code dealing with email.)

 5. **Choose playlists to aggregate** — [playlist_ids_full.csv](playlist_ids_full.csv) has a list of Spotify playlists you can aggregate.
 Info on each playlist is available like its source and genre.
 If you think you want to include a playlist, just put 'yes' against it in the INCLUDE column.
 And if you don't want to include it, just leave the cell under INCLUDE blank.